 For additional requirements of the PACT Act, see U.S.C. §§ 375 et seq.
 Click here for the full text of the PACT Act.

-For other tobacco-related forms from the Department of Revenue, click here(link is external).
+For other tobacco-related forms, visit the Department of Revenue.